libregraph/grapi/COMPAT.md

 # Kopano GRAPI API compatibility with Microsoft Graph

-This document summarizes the Kopano GRAPI implementation differences and socpe in relation to Microsoft Graph.
+This document summarizes the Kopano GRAPI implementation differences and scope in relation to Microsoft Graph API.
+Thus the [upstream documentation](https://github.com/microsoftgraph/microsoft-graph-docs/blob/master/api-reference/v1.0/overview.md) applies to GRAPI.
+For a list of endpoints implemented by GRAPI see the [Resources](#Resources) section below.

-## Summary
+## What's noteworthy

 - Endpoints such as "/me/messages" or "/me/events" do not expose the entire store, but just the inbox or calendar, respectively.
-- We do not support relative paths, such as "mailFolder/id/childFolder/id/childFolder/id/.."
-- Certain esoteric OData fields such as @odata.context are not yet correctly exported.
+- Relative paths, such as "mailFolder/id/childFolder/id/childFolder/id/.." are not supported.
-- Many fields are not exported, such as user or contact fields, or cannot be changed at the moment.

 ## Query Parameters